canonical/mongo-single-kernel-library/docs/how-to/upgrade/major-version-upgrade.md

 If you are not relying on Amazon S3, you can use microceph and rados-gateway (or any S3-compatible storage).
 The {ref}`last section of this guide <configure-microceph-and-radosgw-for-backups>` shows how to install and configure them for the purpose of major version upgrades through backups.

-## Add the MongoDB-8 internal users to MongoDB 6
+## Add the MongoDB 8 internal users to MongoDB 6

 MongoDB 8 uses different internal usernames.
 You must create the new users in the MongoDB 6 deployment before performing the upgrade.